KillianMeersman/chaperone/README.md

 ```

 ## Telemetry
 Chaperone is fully instrumented for OpenTelemetry traces & logs.
-Although disabled by default, instrumentation can enabled via the [standard OpenTelemetry environment variables](https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/#general-sdk-configuration).
+Although disabled by default, instrumentation can enabled by setting `OTEL_ENABLED` to true and is configured via the [standard OpenTelemetry environment variables](https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/#general-sdk-configuration).

-Logs are always emmitted to stderr, in addition to
+Logs are always emmitted to stderr, in addition to the optional OpenTelemetry exporter.